Wladimir3984/PROYECTO_BIMESTRE_PROGRAMACION_WEB/README.md

 ### Prerequisites

-- Python 3
+- Python 3.11.3(recommended)
-- Django
-- A web browser
-- A text editor

 ### Installation

+1. Create a database with the user "USR_GAMESITE" and password "duoc123456".
-1. Clone this repository to your local machine.
+2. Clone this repository to your local machine.
-2. Install the required dependencies by running `pip install -r requirements.txt`.
+3. Install the required dependencies by running `pip install -r requirements.txt`.
+4. Run `python manage.py migrate` to apply database migrations.
+5. Create a superuser by running `python manage.py createsuperuser`.
-3. Run the Django development server by running `python manage.py runserver`.
+6. Run the Django development server by running `python manage.py runserver`.
-4. Open your web browser and navigate to `http://localhost:8000`.
+7. Open your web browser and navigate to `http://localhost:8000`.

-## Usage

-Use the navigation bar at the top of the page to browse through different categories of games.
-You can also create an account and log in to access additional features.
+**Note:** Table insertions are done automatically when performing database migrations.

 ## License